your5e/5e-srd-markdown/README.md

 python clean_srd.py dnd/51/SRD_CC_v5.1.md
 ```

+If it detects any errors it cannot fix automatically, it will issue errors and
+not process the file further.
+After reformatting the document, it will also
+scan for problems that might need human intervention.
+Any automatic changes
+will have updated the breakdown file as necessary.

-When changing the source by hand and lines are added/removed, run:
+When changing the source by hand and lines are added/removed, use
+`alter_breakdown.sh` to add/subtract line boundaries from a matching
+section onwards:

 ```
-./alter_breakdown.sh dnd/51/breakdown.txt /black_tentacles 2
+./alter_breakdown.sh dnd/51/breakdown.txt /black_tentacles -2
 ```

-to add/subtract to all line boundaries from the section matching
-`/black_tentacles`.